vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     Next, you need to specify information about the Hub and your subscription.
 The following steps walk you through the settings, explaining each of the fields as you fill them in.

-1. Under **Subscription**, ensure that the subscription you are using for this course is selected.
+1. Under **Subscription**, ensure that the subscription you are using for this lab is selected.

 1. Under **Resource Group**, open the dropdown, and then click **@lab.CloudResourceGroup(ResourceGroup1).Name**

-    You will be grouping the resources that you create for this course together in the same resource group.
+    You will be grouping the resources that you create for this lab together in the same resource group.
 It's a best practice to group related resources in this way, and will help you to clean up your resources when you no longer need them.

 1. Under **Name**, enter a globally unique name for your IoT Hub Device Provisioning Service as follows: